Battle of Los Angeles (2007): Night one (August 31, 2007)

-Night 2
+Night two (September 1, 2007)

 The night two of the Battle of Los Angeles tournament began with a tag team match pitting Ronin and T.J.
 Perkins against Bino Gambino and Karl Anderson.
 Ronin delivered a Death Valley driver to Gambino for the win.

 It was followed by the first round match of the tournament between CIMA and Human Tornado.
 Tornado's mistreatment of his manager Candice LeRae led to LeRae turning on him as she hit a missile dropkick on Tornado and CIMA followed it by hitting a superkick and a Schwein to Tornado for the win.
 After the match, Tornado attacked LeRae until Chris Hero made the save.

 Next, Scott Lost took on the debuting SHINGO.
 After suplexing SHINGO outside the ring, Lost tossed him into the ring and delivered a Superman Spear to SHINGO but SHINGO countered by delivering a Last Falconry to Lost for the win.

 Next, Kevin Steen took on Necro Butcher.
 Butcher avoided a figure four leglock attempt by Steen and pinned him with a roll-up for the win.

 Next, Davey Richards took on the debuting Nigel McGuinness.
 After avoiding a shooting star press by Richards, McGuinness tried to deliver a Tower of London to Richards but Richards was able to avoid it through the ropes.
 McGuinness hit a diving lariat and a Rebound Lariat for the win.

 Next, El Generico took on Tony Kozina.
 Generico hit a brainbuster to Kozina for the win.

 Next, Dragon Kid took on Susumu Yokosuka.
 Kid countered a crucifix powerbomb attempt by Yokosuka into a hurricanrana and followed by hitting a tilt-a-whirl DDT and a Dragonrana to Yokosuka for the win.